 - 2 tablespoons melted butter

-- 1/4 teaspoon black pepper
+- ¼ teaspoon black pepper

-- 1/2 teaspoon garlic powder
+- 1 teaspoon garlic powder

-- Preheat oven to 425 degrees F.
+- Preheat your oven to 425 degrees F.

-- Cut the radishes in half lengthwise and place in one layer in a baking dish.
+- Arrange them in one layer in a baking dish.

 - Add the butter, salt, pepper and garlic powder.
 Toss to coat.